 In the degree’s required Culminating Experience, you will participate in an interprofessional team project and address a public health issue related to nutrition science and/or dietetics.

-The UNC Gillings School of Global Public Health MPH/RD program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), following the Future Practice Model.
+The UNC Gillings School of Global Public Health Nutrition and Dietetics program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), following the Future Practice Model.

 Why Become a Registered Dietitian?